Plan Your Visit

 Free Visitor Stalls

-The UMFA often hosts programs on Wednesday nights, when the Museum is open until 9 pm.
+The UMFA often hosts programs on Wednesday nights, when the Museum is open until 8 pm, and occasionally on other evenings.
 On those nights, museum parking is free after 6 pm in the lot east of the Museum and in the parking garage around the corner from the pay lot.

 Tips for Your Visit